The 8 Best Investment Apps of 2020

 Make and save money with these must-have apps

-Investment apps are growing to become one of the top options for new investors to get involved in the stock market.
-And even experienced investors may find opportunities to save money and improve their portfolios with one of the available investing apps.
+Investment apps are growing to become one of the top options for new investors looking to become involved in the stock market.
+With convenient apps that offer a variety of services at low fees, even experienced investors may find opportunities to save money and improve their portfolios with an investing app.

-While you used to have to pick up a phone and call a stockbroker to make a trade, which came with a steep commission, now you can pick up your phone and tap your screen a few times to trade instantly—either for free or at a relatively low cost.
+While you used to have to pick up a phone and call a stockbroker to make a trade, not to mention the steep commission the broker would charge, you can now pick up your phone and tap your screen a few times to trade instantly—either for free or at a relatively low cost.

-Whether you want to buy your first stock or you’ve been doing it for years, consider these top investment and stock market apps that are poised to be top performers in 2019 and beyond.
+Whether you want to buy your first stock or you’ve been doing it for years, consider these top investment and stock market apps that are poised to be top performers in 2020 and beyond.
+The apps are broken down by their approach and specialty so that all kinds of investors can find an option that best suits them.
+Some apps are designed to remove the barriers to individual stock trading, while others will help you save for retirement or passively build wealth through an automated investor.

 Sir Robin of Locksley, better known as Robin Hood, became a famous character for stealing from the rich and giving to the poor.
-If you like the idea of empowering everyone to get into the stock market, Robinhood is a favorite option.
+If you like the idea of empowering everyone to get into the stock market, Robinhood is an option worth exploring.

 Robinhood is essentially a no-frills online stock brokerage.
-Because they don’t have fancy offices around the country, they can run a lower cost operation and pass on the savings to investors like you.
-The company makes money from Robinhood Gold users and earning interest on account cash balances.
+Because they don’t have fancy offices around the country, they can run a lower-cost operation and pass on the savings to investors like you.
+The company makes money from Robinhood Gold users, as well as from the interest earned on account cash balances.

 Interested in reading more reviews?
 Take a look at our selection of the best stock trading apps.